Coming Soon 👀 At the beginning of April, you’ll be

 Oh man!
 How sad!

-hsawlrae almost 9 years ago
+hsawlrae about 9 years ago

 Consider the possibility, if you might, that bear is back in hibernation.
 Possible?

-jaytom almost 9 years ago
+jaytom about 9 years ago

 During the 1950s I lived in North Vancouver, Canada.
 Two of my younger friends reported seeing a bear in the forest.
 Our parents believed that all bears had been killed off.
 Even an older brother said that my two friends had just seen a big black dog (wandering in the forest alone?
 How ignorant!)
 Gasoline Alley was written in a different time when animals such as bears seemed to have been seen at threats and were killed.